 - Attorney contact (7%)

 - Issues with rental or collision coverage was last with 5%

 More than two thirds of the claimants hired an attorney within the first week following the accident.
 This fact alone goes a long way to defeat the notion that claim delays result in people hiring lawyers.

 Applying common sense to the analysis, most people can agree on a few facts.
 First, insurance companies are in business to make money.
 These corporations are not charitable institutions.
 The same can be said for personal injury lawyers.
 Even though the individual who is injured in the car accident suffers, there is an entire industry that revolves around car accident injuries in our society.
 The insurance company, the insurance defense lawyer and the personal injury attorneys all play a part as do the medical profession, the auto repair industry and the courts.
 If you were injured in a car accident, you owe it to yourself and your family to make sure that you secure full, fair and complete compensation.

 The decision of whether to hire a personal injury lawyer after a car accident is a very personal decision.
 If you do retain an attorney, then choose carefully since that person will be your voice and your advocate until you settle your case or receive a verdict from a jury.
 It is clear from the IRC study that more than 50% of people hired an attorney for their auto injury claims because it was suggested by friends and family and because they wanted to make sure that they received the full value of their damages.

-The Miami personal injury lawyers at the Wolfson Law Firm have represented injury victims in South Florida since 1963.
+The Miami personal injury lawyers at Wolfson & Leon have represented injury victims in South Florida since 1963.
 They are available for free consultations and will never charge you a fee unless you are compensated.
 You can speak with a Miami accident lawyer by calling (305) 285-1115.